coreysinnamon/pollinate/README.md

 # PolliNation
 Mobile web game with pixi.js, typescript, and webpack

-Run local server on npm with
-  npm run serve

-Build with typescript (but do not start server) with npm run build
+npm run build to build
+npm run serve to serve